Technological-Singularity/Star-Valor---Minifix/README.md

 * Adds a controllable orbital camera
 * Adjusts the particle starfield to be more aesthetically pleasing for a 3d camera
     * This also has the side effect of making the particle field look different in general - less dense, more varied
-* Press Shift + Hold Fire (default H) to adjust (or stop adjusting) the camera and set to chase mode
+* Press Shift + Hold Fire (default H) to adjust (or stop adjusting) the camera and set to relative mode
     * Pressing escape will also stop adjusting the camera
+    * If you want to engage relative mode but keep the top-down view, press Shift + Hold Fire twice without moving the mouse
-* Press Left Alt + Hold Fire (default H) to reset the camera and remove the camera and reset back to normal mode
+* Press Left Alt + Hold Fire (default H) to reset the camera and turn off relative mode

 Reliable Explosions
 ---